AnyLog-co/documentation/mapping data to tables.md

 ## Downloading the data

-Using a REST GET command from the AnyLog Command line:
+Using a REST GET command from the AnyLog CLI:

 <pre>
 [file=!prep_dir/london.readings.json.0.0.london_mapping, key=results, show= true] = rest get where url = https://datahub.io/core/london-air-quality/r/1.json
 </pre>
-Details on retrieving data from a data source using REST GET are available in the section [Using REST command to retrive data from a data source](anylog%20commands.md#using-rest-command-to-retrive-data-from-a-data-source).

 The example above downloads a JSON file from Datahub that includes a list of recent readings.

-More details on the REST GET command are available in the [AnyLog Commands section](https://github.com/AnyLog-co/documentation/blob/master/anylog%20commands.md#rest-command).
+Notes:

- The information in the brackets provides the download destination:
+ * The information in the brackets provides the download destination:
     ***file*** provides the path and file name. ***!prep_dir*** is a path assigned to the variable ***prep_dir***.
 To view the assigned value, type ```!prep_dir``` on the command line.
     ***key*** provides the key (in the PurpleAir JSON file) of the list of readings.
     ***show*** provides a visual status bar that monitors the write to file process.

+ * More details on the REST GET command are available in the [AnyLog Commands section](https://github.com/AnyLog-co/documentation/blob/master/anylog%20commands.md#rest-command).

+ * Details on retrieving data from a data source using REST GET are available in the section [Using REST command to retrive data from a data source](anylog%20commands.md#using-rest-command-to-retrive-data-from-a-data-source).

 ## Creating the mapping instructions